House Sitter FAQ's

 In Australia you can either call in at your local police station and fill out a form or search on line for the term "police check" or "police clearance" followed by your State.
 The form and copies of proof of identity, needs to be endorsed by a JP and sent off with payment to the relevant authority.
 The fee is around $35 to $55 depending on which state you are in.

 In the UK this document is known as a "basic disclosure" check.
-UK residents can obtain one from ‘Disclosure Scotland’, which is a government agency and covers the whole of the UK.
-A fee of £25 is required. http://www.disclosurescotland.co.uk
+A fee of £25 is required. https://www.gov.uk/request-copy-criminal-record

 In the USA you can call in at your local police department, fill out a form and request they conduct a local or state criminal records search and provide you with a document reflecting that there is no history of a criminal record.
 They will let you know what else is required, such as fees and providing them with notarized proof of identity.
 More information can be found here: https://travel.state.gov/content/passports/en/abroad/legal-matters/criminal-record-check.html